top of page

 But… do we really need this biology lesson?

-Understanding mitochondria and the microbiome doesn’t change everything I do, but it helps me focus on the small steps that matter most.
+Understanding mitochondria and the microbiome doesn’t change everything I do, but it helps me prioritize the small steps that matter most.
+It helped me fully internalize the lesson I now share with anyone who asks my advice:

 Build the foundation first, and the next steps become more doable and effective.